Anxiu0101/UoBLec-STIoT/README.md

 ./bin/client 127.0.0.1 # for example
 ```

 Replace `<server_address>` with the IP address or hostname of the server.

-After connecting, you can input messages to send to the server.

-Server will receive messages and print them to the console.
+After connecting, you can input messages to send to the server.Server will receive messages and print them to the console.

 ## Security Considerations